Strange Interlude (film): Plot

-After Gordon (Robert Young) reaches adulthood, he announces his pending nuptials to Madeline Arnold (Maureen O'Sullivan).
+After Gordonreaches adulthood, he announces his pending nuptials to Madeline Arnold.
 Sam dies, and after the funeral there is a confrontation between Gordon and Ned.
 Nina cries out that Gordon has struck his father.
 Gordon assumes she is speaking metaphorically and apologizes.
 He says that he has always known that his mother and Ned were in love, but that they denied their passion.
 He tells them that they must marry, now, with his blessing.
 Wordlessly, Nina prevents Ned from speaking the truth.
 Gordon leaves the room, and Nina and Ned agree that they will not marry, because despite his words, Gordon would be disappointed.
 They wave farewell to Gordon's plane as it carries the young people to a happy life.
 Nina is tottering from exhaustion, but Ned steps away, leaving her alone.
 Then Charlie appears, bearing an armful of wilting roses.
 Nina sits down, leans against him and rests her head on his shoulder, and he whispers “God bless dear old Charlie who, passed beyond desire, has all the luck at last.”